Steno raises $3.5 million led by First Round to become an extension of law offices – TechCrunch

-The global legal services industry was worth $849 billion dollars in 2017 and is expected to become a trillion-dollar industry by the end of next year.
+The global legal services industry was worth $849 billion in 2017 and is expected to become a trillion-dollar industry by the end of next year.
 Little wonder that Steno, an LA-based startup, wants a piece.

 Like most legal services outfits, what it offers are ways for law practices to run more smoothly, including in a world where fewer people are meeting in conference rooms and courthouses and operating instead from disparate locations.